Enumeration of graphs with a heavy-tailed degree sequence

 For a positive integer $n$, let ${\bf d}=(d_1,d_2,\ldots,d_n)$ be a non-negative integer vector.
 How many simple graphs are there with degree sequence ${\bf d}$?
 We denote this number by $g({\bf d})$.
 This is a natural question, but there is nevertheless no simple formula known for $g({\bf d})$.
 However, some simple formulae have been obtained for the asymptotic behaviour of $g({\bf d})$ as $n\to\infty$, provided certain restrictions are imposed on the degree sequence $\bf d$.
 Such formulae have been used in many ways, for instance in proving properties of typical graphs with given degree sequence, or for proving properties of other random graphs by classifying them according to degree sequence.
 They can also lead to new algorithms for generating these graphs uniformly at random.

-Bender and Canfield~\cite{BC} gave the first general result on the asymptotics of $g({\bf d})$ for the case that there is a fixed upper bound for all $n$ on the maximum degree $\Delta=\max_i d_i$.
+We denote $\max_i d_i$ by $\Delta$ throughout this article.
+Bender and Canfield~\cite{BC} gave the first general result on the asymptotics of $g({\bf d})$ for the case that there is a fixed upper bound on $\Delta$ for all $n$.
 This upper bound was later relaxed by Bollob\'{a}s~\cite{B} to a slowly growing function of $n$.
 A much more significant relaxation came when McKay~\cite{M2} introduced the switching method to this problem (to be explained later in this article), resulting in an asymptotic formula when $\Delta=o(M_1^{1/4})$.
 Here and throughout this paper, $M_j=\sum_{i=1}^n [d_i]_j$ for any integer $j\ge 1$, where $[x]_j$ denotes $x(x-1)\cdots(x-j+1)$.
 By improving the switching operations in~\cite{M2}, McKay and Wormald~\cite{MW2} further relaxed the constraint on the maximum degree to $o(M_1^{1/3})$.